tamu-edu-students/CSCE606-Group2-Project2/README.md

 ---

-## User Guide — Calorie Counter
+## User Guide — Diet Tracker

-Calorie Counter is designed to make nutrition tracking simple, guided, and resilient—with photo analysis, macro dashboards, and onboarding that adapts to each user, all built on Ruby on Rails.
+Diet Tracker is designed to make nutrition tracking simple, guided, and resilient—with photo analysis, macro dashboards, and onboarding that adapts to each user, all built on Ruby on Rails.

 ### Getting Started